Why should you learn ecommerce?

 So you’ve now got an ecommerce business, but what about customers?

-To get customers you need to drive traffic to your online store.
+To get customers you need to drive traffic to your online store and sales funnels.
 This can be done in several ways:

 - Create a blog with useful content like guides and reviews about your products.
 If you’re using WordPress to host your ecommerce business, then you already have a blog.
 This is a great way to build up your customer base, as well as getting more traffic from search engines like Google and Bing.